-Over two months ago the world seemingly came to a halt and with it many surfing communities around the globe.
+Over three months ago the world seemingly came to a halt and with it many surfing communities around the globe.
 Those lucky enough to still find themselves in the ocean’s embrace, particularly on the East Coast, throughout the crisis were among the fortunate few.

 The cast of ESA All-Stars, each hailing from up and down the diverse coastline, had to deal with the stages of quarantine and stay-at-home orders differently from state to state.
 Without events to contest, these young talents have been able to take a step back and enjoy the little things with family.
 We caught up with these All-Stars to reflect on better times, how they’ve been keeping up and motivational quirks that have kept them going.

 Pt.
 19 features New York’s man of many traits Noah Avallone.

 Noah Avallone: “Get Busy Living or Get Busy Dying”

 In the grand scheme of things a missed birthday celebration doesn’t fall too high on the list of priorities during a pandemic, but it’s always an unfortunate one nonetheless.
 Such it went for now 13-year-old Noah Avallone as he entered the realm of teenager in May but the New York competitor has enough fond memories in 2019 that can keep his spirits high – along with still being able to surf throughout quarantine.
 Avallone’s prowess on all boards notes his abilities to adapt with accomplishments in shortboard, longboard and a 3x national snowboard champ.

 ESA: What’s something that you can look back on in 2019 that keeps you stoked?